Class 1 World Powerboat Championship: The Championship

-A Grand Prix weekend is run over three days, with registration, technical scrutineering and the first practice session and driver briefings taking place on day one.
+A Grand Prix weekend takes place over three days, with registration, technical scrutineering, the first practice session and driver briefings held on day one.

-On day two, a practice session is run in the morning, followed immediately by the Edox Pole Position (qualifying), also counting as a separate championship, and Race 1 in the afternoon.
+On day two, a practice session is run in the morning, followed immediately by the pole position session (which also counts as a separate championship), and Race 1 in the afternoon.

-The Edox Pole Position, like the practice sessions, is run over the Grand Prix course, giving the crews a further opportunity to familiarize themselves with circuits and conditions, and to decide on set-up.
-It acts as the qualifier for the line-up for Race 1, with the Pole-sitter (fastest time) lining-up closest to the official start boat.
-The Edox Pole Position lasts for 45 minutes, with teams having to complete a minimum of one timed lap and allowed to return to the wet pits to make adjustments to set-up, but limited to a total of 10 minutes under the crane.
+The pole position session, like the practice sessions, is held on the Grand Prix course.
+It allows teams to assess circuit conditions and make technical adjustments to their boat setup.
+It acts as the qualifier for the line-up for Race 1, with the pole-sitter (fastest time) lining up closest to the official start boat.
+The session lasts for 45 minutes; teams must complete a minimum of one timed lap and are allowed to return to the wet pits to make setup adjustments, but are limited to a total of 10 minutes of crane time.

 On day three, a final practice session in the morning is followed in the afternoon by Race 2.
-Each race is started by a Nor-Tech 3600 Supercat official pace boat, running at a controlled speed, which lead the boats from the wet pits and into a line-abreast under a yellow flag or amber flashing light, a green flag denoting the race start, with the finishing order of the Edox Pole Position dictating the line-up of the boats for Race 1 and the finishing order of Race 1, the start order for Race 2.
+Each race is started by an official pace boat that runs at a controlled speed and leads the boats from the wet pits into a line-abreast formation under a yellow flag or amber flashing light.
+A green flag denotes the start of the race.
+The finishing order from the pole position session determines the line-up for Race 1, and the finishing order of Race 1 determining the start order for Race 2.

 Each race consists of approximately 11–15 laps and is 55–75 Nm in length, including one or two mandatory long laps.